 - Paying bills instantly.
 A mobile banking app will save contact addresses, institution names, and even the basic personal details of friends and family.
 This makes it easy to quickly pay bills that are owed.
 What’s more, it’s even possible to set up standing orders – meaning there’s far less admin needed to make bill payments.

 How to set up online banking

 Like most things in life, the biggest stumbling block for starting online banking is taking the first step.
-Moving something which has traditionally been an in-person activity to a computer screen can be daunting.
+Moving something which has traditionally been an in-person activity to a computer or mobile screen can be daunting.

 Whether you’re doing it yourself or supporting someone else’s move, here are some steps to keep in mind when it comes to transitioning to digital banking: